American River South Fork near Coloma

 • C to G, class II.
 Put in at Coloma Lake, take out at Greenwood Creek: 5.6 miles.

-• Henningsen Park to Salmon Falls bridge, class III.
-Easy put-in: 12.5 miles.
+• Henningsen Park to Salmon Falls bridge, class III, easy put-in, 12.5 miles.

-• Chili Bar to Henningsen Park, class III+.
-Fees at both ends: 8 miles.
+• Chili Bar to Henningsen Park, class III+, fees at both ends, 8 miles.

-However, Uncle David Elliott says you should run this in a single day.
+However, Uncle David Elliott says you can run this in a single day.
 In his immortal words, “it takes just as long waiting for the water to come up as it does to run the upper half, and boating is better than sweltering in the sun.”
 By getting an early start from Chili Bar, you can snag a good parking spot, get a jump on rafters running the upper half, lag behind rafters running the lower half, eat a quick lunch, and hopefully reach take-out before sunset.

 For inveterate campers who can carry their own gear, there are some fine campsites on BLM land near a composting toilet on the right bank at mile 12.1, and again near mile 15.
 For wilderness camping, make sure to prepay for a second day of parking!

-mile
+mile 0

 Put in near or under the Chili Bar bridge, preferably before 9:00.
 Chili Bar Hole provides good surfing at levels around 2000 cfs, but is rocky at lower flows.
 Downstream are several easy rapids, two involving large rocks.
 A trail follows an old mining road on the right bank.